the-maldridge/paperAirplane/arichitecture.md

 All print jobs eventually run through central control.
 This server process consumes jobs from the microspoolers as well as handling billing and daemon update requests.
 The central controller knows how to talk to the billing environment and how to talk to the individual physical printers.

+All major functionality is modularized, some of the core modules are as follows.
+ * AD Module - Communicates with AD and provides a dictionary object of users
+ * SQL Module - Communicates with the backend database server to provide tracking of print balence